Azure/isv-success-program-resources/README.md

 # ISV Success Program Resource Center

-Please [go here](https://azure.github.io/isv-benefits-pilot-resources) for the webiste version of this repository.
+Please [go here](https://azure.github.io/isv-benefits-pilot-resources) for the website version of this repository.

 If you are looking to do any of the following, this content is for you.